 Contemporary

-A razor-sharp satire of modern bureaucracy, office culture, and digital obsession—guaranteed to make you laugh and wince in equal measure.
+A razor-sharp satire of modern bureaucracy, office culture, and digital obsession.
+Guaranteed to make you laugh and wince in equal measure.

 This irreverently satirical book pokes fun at the bureaucracy rampaging across quango-land; the vagaries of office life, with its endless meetings, counter-productive wellness programmes and pointless motivational events; the absurdity of many corporate visions and missions; the comicality of jargon beloved by officialdom; the pomposity of inflated job titles; political correctness gone mad; and the wholesale takeover of our daily lives by digital technologies, including artificial intelligence.